Homotopy theory with bornological coarse spaces: Coarse K -homology

 \begin{proof} If $A$ is a bounded linear operator on $H^{\prime}$, then the conditions of having controlled propagation as an operator on $(H,\phi)$ or on $(H^{\prime},\phi^{\prime})$ are equivalent.
 It follows that $\cC^{*}(X,H^{\prime},\phi^{\prime})$ is exactly the subalgebra generated by operators coming from $H^{\prime}$.
 So by definition of the Roe algebra

 where the colimit is taken over the filtered partially ordered set of locally finite subspaces of $H$ and interpreted in the category of $C^{*}$-algebras.
-Since the $K$-theory functor preserves filtered colimits we conclude the desired equivalence. \end{proof}
+Since the $K$-theory functor for $C^{*}$-algebras preserves filtered colimits by Property \ref{wtgwergfervfdsv} of $\Kast$ we conclude the desired isomorphisms. \end{proof}

 We now continue with the proof of Theorem \ref{fwefiwjfeiooi234234324434}.
 By Proposition \ref{prop:dfs78934} and Definition~\ref{oiwefewiofu9234234234324} we have an isomorphism